Melanoplus borealis

 Melanoplus borealis, known generally as the northern spur-throat grasshopper or northern grasshopper, is a species of spur-throated grasshopper in the family Acrididae.
 It is found in North America.

+Melanoplus borealis are typically found in North America.
+They prefer habitats in lowlands and mountain sites, such as swamps, moist mountain meadows, and wet bogs.

+Melanoplus borealis generally like to feed on forbs, and sometimes will explore certain grasses or adult crops.

 Subspecies

 These four subspecies belong to the species Melanoplus borealis: